Lady Frost: Independent circuit (2018–present)

-All Elite Wrestling (2020)
+All Elite Wrestling (2020, 2023)

 Frost made her All Elite Wrestling (AEW) debut during the November 24, 2020 episode of AEW Dark, where she and Jennacide lost to the team of Diamante and Ivelisse.
 She made another appearance on the following week's episode of Dark, where she lost to Red Velvet.

+On May 24, 2023, Frost made her debut on AEW's Dynamite program, in a loss to Taya Valkyrie.
+On June 29, Frost unsuccessfully challenged Kris Statlander for the TBS Championship on Collision.
+On November 25 she unsuccessfully challenged Julia Hart for the TBS Championship on Collision.

 National Wrestling Alliance (2021)

 On August 7, 2021, the National Wrestling Alliance (NWA) confirmed that Frost would appear on their women's pay-per-view NWA EmPowerrr, as a participant in the main event NWA Women's Invitational Cup Gauntlet match.
 At the event, Frost was eliminated by Debbie Malenko from the match.
 On August 29 at the NWA 73rd Anniversary Show, Frost and The Hex (Allysin Kay and Marti Belle) defeated the team of Jennacide, Paola Mayfield, and Taryn Terrell during the event's pre-show.

 Impact Wrestling (2021–2022)

 Frost made her Impact Wrestling debut during the July 8, 2021 episode of the promotion's titular television series, unsuccessfully answering Impact Knockouts Champion Deonna Purrazzo's open challenge.
 On September 28, Impact Wrestling announced that Frost would compete in the 2021 Knockouts Knockdown Tournament.
 Frost was eliminated from the tournament in the first round after losing to Rachael Ellering.
 During the December 9 episode of Impact!, after Frost defeated Kimber Lee, it was revealed that she had become an official Knockout and would be the first entrant of the inaugural Knockouts Ultimate X match at Hard to Kill.
 The match would be won by Tasha Steelz.

 On the January 20, 2022 episode of Before the Impact, Frost challenged Jordynne Grace for the Impact Digital Media Championship, but was unsuccessful.
 On April 20, Frost revealed that she had suffered an injury which would require surgery.
 On June 23, Frost announced on her Twitter account that she asked for her release from Impact Wrestling, however, her request was reportedly denied.
 On November 9, Frost was granted her release.